Vegan salads are healthy, easy to make, and delicious.

 Don’t Limit Yourself to Lettuce

-Many people assume that salads must be made mostly of lettuce.
+Many people consider lettuce a mandatory salad ingredient.
 But there’s no rule book that says this is required.
 In fact, if you’re not a fan of lettuce, there’s no reason you need to include any when making your salad.
-Only in North America and Europe are lettuce considered mainstay salad ingredients.
+Only in North America and Europe are lettuce considered obligatory for salads.
 In Thailand, the most popular salad is made from grated green papayas.
 And in the Middle East, the most popular type of salad is tabbouleh (which contains mainly bulgur wheat and parsley).

-If you’d like to avoid lettuce in your salad, consider replacing it with grated cabbage or finely-sliced kale.
-Skinned grated carrots, beets, or broccoli stems are also excellent options.
-Any of these vegetables will produce a heartier salad than one dominated by lettuce, but they do require some labor-intensive grating.
+Excellent lettuce alternatives include grated cabbage or finely-sliced kale.
+Skinned grated carrots, beets, or broccoli stems are also terrific possibilities.
+Any of these vegetables will produce a heartier salad than one dominated by lettuce, but they often require some labor-intensive processing.
 With that in mind, a salad shooter is an unfairly derided appliance.
 If you’ve got just a little grating to do. these devices will handle it in a jiffy.
 And cleanup is quicker than what’s required if you broke out your food processor.

 Make Salads in Bulk

 Making ten servings of salad takes scarcely more time than preparing two servings.
 So if you want more salads in your life, preparing big batches that last several days will make all the difference.
 Just get ahold of some airtight plastic containers.
 Your salad will stay fresh for at least four days when stored in these containers and refrigerated.
-Just be sure to not add dressings until you’re ready to eat, since dressing will wilt your greens within hours.
+Never add dressings until you’re ready to eat, since salads stored with dressing promptly wilt.

 Salads kept in airtight containers are perfect to bring along to work or to school.
 It’s also great to have these pre-made salads in your refrigerator when you order delivery pizza and other take-out food.
 You’ll be able to save money by ordering less food, and you’ll eat healthier since your meal will contain a nice big serving of veggies.

 So there you have it—all the information you need to make a salad that’s incomparably superior to anything served by restaurants.
-Between the various types of veggies, dressings, and toppings that are available, there’s no reason to ever again eat a monotonous uninspired salad.
+With the multitude of veggies, dressings, and toppings you can choose from, there’s no reason to ever again eat a monotonous uninspired salad.

 And all this is just the beginning.
 If you want to pull out all the stops, get yourself Terry Hope Romero’s cookbook Show up for Salad, which takes salads as seriously as any other meal option when it comes to creating memorable flavor combinations.